NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

    If NFD is already running in the cluster prior to the deployment of the operator, use the ``--set nfd.enabled=false`` Helm chart variable

+The command below will install the GPU Operator with its default configuration:

 .. code-block:: console

    $ helm install --wait --generate-name \